 - The Visitor Center at Audley is open daily from 8.30 am to 4.30 pm.

 Location and Tips

 The Figure Eight Pools are located one hour drive southwest of Sydney.
 Just one of the pools has the shape of an eight, but there are several pools where you can take a bath; the pools are not big enough for real swimming.
-The rock pools are part of the Royal National Park the second oldest National Park in the world after Yellowstone.
-The park was established in 1879 by NSW Premier Sir John Robertson.
-The park is the traditional country of the Dharawal.
-Not only the Figure Eight Pools are worth a visit, but the entire park is also.
+The rock pools are part of the Royal National Park, the second oldest National Park in the world after Yellowstone.
+The park was established in 1879 by NSW Premier Sir John Robertson and is the traditional country of the Dharawal.
+Not only the Figure Eight Pool is worth a visit, but the entire park is also breathtaking.

 It was our third attempt when we could finally hike to Figure Eight Pools.
 Before, the weather or swell conditions were too bad for a visit.
 We arrived 2 ½ hours before low tide at the car park.
 It's a stunning walk through the forest, along with a boardwalk until we reached Burning Palms cabins and beach.
 The cottages were built between the 1920s and 1940s on privately owned land.
 The cabins became part of the park in 1966.
 They are still without electricity, and there isn’t any access by car.

 After passing the beach, you walk and climb over rocks for about half an hour.
-Some rocks can be slippery.
-Keep the distance to the cliffs because rockfall can happen always.
+Some rocks can be slippery and keep the distance to the cliffs because rockfall can happen always.